jacoborous/nytimes-web2pdf/https/www.nytimes.com/interactive/2020/us/new-hampshire-coronavirus-cases.html.html.md

 </div>

-At least 39 new cases were reported in New Hampshire on July 31.
-Over the past week, there have been an average of 30 cases per day, an increase of 20 percent from the average two weeks earlier.
+At least 1 new coronavirus death and 30 new cases were reported in New Hampshire on Aug.
+1. Over the past week, there have been an average of 28 cases per day, an increase of 21 percent from the average two weeks earlier.

-As of Saturday afternoon, there have been at least 6,583 cases and 415 deaths in New Hampshire since the beginning of the pandemic, according to a New York Times database.
+As of Sunday morning, there have been at least 6,613 cases and 416 deaths in New Hampshire since the beginning of the pandemic, according to a New York Times database.